Soneso/as-soroban-examples/timelock/README.md

 ### Transfer the tokens to the contract address

-To deposit the tokens, they are transfered to the contract's address.
+To deposit the tokens, they are transferred to the contract's address.

 ```typescript
 let contract_address = context.getCurrentContractAddress()